ericbutz/developer-portal/app/guides/receive-money/add-funding-source.md

 section: guides
 type: guide
 guide:
-    name: me-to-me
+    name: receive-money
     step: '2'
 title:  Adding a funding source for a Customer with the Dwolla API
-description: This guide covers the key points of creating a funding source for your customers by utilizing the Dwolla API.
+description: This guide covers the key points of collecting money from your customers by utilizing the Dwolla API.
 ---
 # Step 2: Adding a Funding Source

-Within Dwolla, the sending party must always [verify their bank account](https://developers.dwolla.com/resources/funding-source-verification.html) in order to be eligible to create a transfer.
+Within Dwolla, the sending party must always have a verified funding source.
+Since your Customer is the one sending funds, they will need to both add and verify their bank funding source before being eligible to send funds.

+The destination party, or the party receiving funds, does not need to have a verified funding source to receive these funds.

 ## Bank Addition and Verification methods